Code-Institute-Submissions/Wicklow-Adventure-Centre/README.md

 - The footer contains contact info such as address, contact number and email.
 - it also provides links to social media which turns bold and underlines as the user hovers over them.

+# Tests

+- I have tested this page on Chrome, Firefox and Microsoft Edge.
+- I have tested that all the internal links and social media links work correctly.

+# Validator testing